Close

 In order to share a branch that has been reset with a remote team a ‘forced push’ has to be executed.
 A ‘forced push’ is initiated by executing git push -f.
 A forced push will destroy any history on the branch that was built after the point of the push.

-An example of this ‘unsafe’ scenario is followed:
+An example of this ‘unsafe’ scenario is as follows:

 • Dev A has been working on a branch developing a new feature.